Aschen/kuzzle-plugin-advanced-boilerplate/README.md

 #### Customizing the plugin instance name

 You may like to name your plugin differently than the name of this repo.
-To do so, rename the local directory of the repo and also the content of the `name` property in `package.json` and `manifest.json` files.
-Finally you have to change the plugin destination path inside the [docker-compose.yml](docker/docker-compose.yml#14) file.
+To do so, you have to replace `kuzzle-plugin-advanced-boilerplate` with the name of your choice in the following files:
+ - `package.json`
+ - `manifest.json`
+ - `docker/kuzzlerc`
+ - `docker/docker-compose.yml`

 ## `manifest.json` file